sara-sabr/ITStrategy/_pages/en/strategy-open-first.md

 OSS code can be inspected in detail and is easily included in systematic vulnerability scanning.
 This is another practical link with the Policy and Directive on Service and Digital.

-Notes:

-Canada has established clear vision and designed it policies to nudge departments towards it.
-By adopting this strategy, ESDC is taking another step in realizing the vision outlined by the government.
+With this strategy, ESDC is taking another step in realizing the vision outlined for the GC.

 ### Sharing and reuse benefits all

 Open standards and OSS make it easy to share and reuse solutions, as well as data, information and knowledge.
-This is also in line with the Policy on Service and Digital and the Mandatory Procedures for Enterprise Architecture (EA) Assessment:
+This is also in line with the Policy on Service and Digital and the Mandatory Procedures for EA Assessment:

 - Data should be shared openly by default as per the Directive on Open Government
 - All source code must be released under an appropriate OSS license
 - Leverage and reuse existing solutions, components, and processes

-Note:

-Working in the open, including software development, helps ensure that the resources used in the development of solutions for Canadians are

-This approach also enables further collaboration across the multiple jurisdictions within the country and with private sector as well.

-Economies of scale, working in the open leads to not only the product being reusable but also increase possibilities of collaborations on software development and overall pool of people continuously improving projects, whether internal or external to the organization.
-Benefits everyone to work in the open.
+- Share code publicly when appropriate, and when not, share within the GC

+More importantly, leveraging open standards and OSS enables ESDC to work in the open by default, including in software development and service design, creating incredible opportunities for cross-jurisdictional cooperation for the improvement of services to Canadians.

+By adopting the OSS technologies and methodologies and ensuring that open standards and interoperability are mandatory to all its software enabled solutions, ESDC will be in a strategic position to share and leverage the knowledge of other departments and public services across the country.
+Even citizens and companies would have the opportunity to study and contribute to these initiatives in a truly transparent way.

+This is in line with industry best practices where companies have increasingly released open source code of software products, in parts or in whole, to realize economies of scale for software development and to focus on their core mandate.
+Any ancillary capabilities are opened up and built in the open to create a place where many can collaborate on commonly needed software solutions.

+Finally, this opens up new opportunities for smaller companies to get a foot in the door to do business with the GC since they wouldn't be written off de facto by the fact that only a few larger companies have acquired the rights to provide services related to proprietary software.
+For example, [studies from the CNLL](https://cnll.fr/news/etude-pac-logiciel-libre-2015-2020/) (Conseil National du Logiciel Libre) show that the market share for OSS related services in France has grown from 2.5 billion euros in 2012 to 4.5 billion euros in 2017 and was expected to approach 6 billion euros in 2020.
-This is more practical in the economics sense of the contributions models brought in by OSS and its associated methodologies.
+This growth is in part due to the Policies of the French Government that favor the use of open standards and OSS.

-Maybe bold a bit, but we can state that this could result in promoting new commercial opportunities for Canadians (eg. support contracts) to the Gov and other business internationally.
+This strategy could also result in promoting new commercial opportunities for Canadian open standards and OSS service providers with the GC and other business internationally.

 ### Contribute to the knowledge society